n30phyte/SchoolDocuments/Notes/PathwayToPR.md

 1. Study Permit
 2. PGWP
-3. At least 1 year of work experience in NOC 0, a or B,
+3. At least 1 year of work experience in NOC 0, A or B,
 4. Language test
 5. Express Entry